 Diagnosing COPD requires a physical exam, a review of your medical history, and some tests.

 First, your doctor will review any signs or symptoms you’re experiencing.
-You should be honest about how often you drink and smoke.
-If you’ve quit drinking or smoking, you should let your doctor know how long ago you quit and how much you used to drink or smoke in the past.
+Be honest about how often you drink and smoke.
+If you’ve quit drinking or smoking, let your doctor know how long ago you quit and how much you used to drink or smoke in the past.

 To confirm a COPD diagnosis, your doctor will likely order one of several tests.
 These include:

 If you’re diagnosed with COPD and continue to drink or smoke, your symptoms will likely worsen.
-Your best bet at slowing disease progression is to quit smoking, reduce your number of drinks, and adopt an overall healthy lifestyle.
+Your best bet at slowing disease progression is to quit smoking, reduce your number of drinks, and work toward an overall healthy lifestyle.

-People who use or abuse alcohol are more likely to smoke.
+People who use or misuse alcohol are more likely to smoke.
 People who smoke are more likely to drink.
 This combination increases your risk for several conditions and can aggravate symptoms of COPD.